agrimbautomas/Lazlo/README.md

 ### Authentication

-The Macain API uses [Devise Gem - Flexible authentication solution for Rails with Warden][15] for authentication, and [Doorkeeper][16] for token generation and verification.
+The Lazlo API uses [Devise Gem - Flexible authentication solution for Rails with Warden][15] for authentication, and [Doorkeeper][16] for token generation and verification.

 Doorkeeper is an OAuth 2 provider for Rails.
 It's built on top of Rails engines.
 The gem is in active development.
 So far it supports all protocol flows, but we will still have to work on few missing pieces.